sbkoth/sbkoth.github.io/CONTRIBUTING.md

 # Contributing Guide

 Welcome to our freelancer portfolio platform!
-This guide will help you set up the project locally and understand our development workflow.
+This guide will help you set up the project locally, understand our development workflow, and provide detailed instructions for managing content.

 ## Project Overview